Joel Goodwin, Writer & Founder

 Eric Brasure runs a site called smallbatch.fm which features the podcast interview series Dialogue Tree.
 Previously, he was a contributor to videogame criticism site Second Quest and its associated podcast Cartridge Blowers.

 Eric can be contacted through e-mail on eric at smallbatch.fm.

-Electron Dance tries to publish an article every Tuesday with occasional bonus posts.
+Electron Dance tries to publish an essay and a link roundup every week.
 If you're interested in a trip through the archives, try one of the links below.

 Rules of the Game